xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 order to find a particular revision of a document, you need the document handle or key, and the document revision.

-ArangoDB uses 64bit unsigned integer values to maintain document revisions internally.
-When returning document revisions to clients, ArangoDB will put them into a string to ensure the revision is not clipped by clients that do not support big integers.
-Clients should treat the revision returned by ArangoDB as an opaque string when they store or use it locally.
-This will allow ArangoDB to change the format of revisions later if this should be required.
+AvocadoDB uses 64bit unsigned integer values to maintain document revisions internally.
+When returning document revisions to clients, AvocadoDB will put them into a string to ensure the revision is not clipped by clients that do not support big integers.
+Clients should treat the revision returned by AvocadoDB as an opaque string when they store or use it locally.
+This will allow AvocadoDB to change the format of revisions later if this should be required.
 Clients can use revisions to perform simple equality/non-equality comparisons (e.g. to check whether a document has changed or not), but they should